ONTAP 9 Manuals ( CA08871-402 )

 2. Scroll down to the Security section.

-3. Select right arrow next to Certificates.
+3. Select Arrow icon next to Certificates.

 4. Under the Trusted certificate authorities tab click Add.